What is Aspergillus Mold?

 Aspergillus Fumigatus

 This particular mold is valued for its role in recycling both carbon and nitrogen.
-It is an airborne pathogenic fungus and among the most common to trigger illness in those who already have immunodeficiency.
+It is an airborne pathogenic fungus and among the most common to trigger illness in immunodeficiency patients.

 Characteristics of Aspergillus Mold

 Aspergillus mold typically has a yellow-green appearance.
 They spread via hyphae, which are long thread-like fibers.
-Their spores are typically between 200 and 400mm and are the cause of the disease aspergillosis.
+Their spores are typically between 200 and 400mm and cause the disease aspergillosis.

 Health Risks Associated with Aspergillus Mold

-Most of the mold that is encountered by humans is relatively harmless.
-However, there are numerous health risks involved with encountering Aspergillus Mold.
+Most of the mold that humans encounter is relatively harmless.
+However, there are numerous health risks involved with facing Aspergillus Mold.

 Allergic Aspergillosis